The Cathedral in Florence at sunset

 Step away from the main tourist thoroughfares and duck down a side street or two.
 You’ll be amazed how quickly the crowds thin out just one block away from the popular routes.

-These quieter streets reveal Florence’s authentic character, with local residents going about their daily lives, charming cafes tucked into corners, and beautiful architecture without the tourist chaos.
+These quieter streets reveal Florence’s authentic character.
+You will see local residents going about their daily lives, charming cafes tucked into corners, and beautiful architecture.

-Don’t miss exploring one of Florence’s legendary leather shops during your wandering.
+Duck into Florence’s leather shops during your wanderings.
 There are so many leather shops throughout the city that you’ll practically trip over them!

 Admire The Free Art In Piazza della Signoria

-Make your way to one of Florence’s most magnificent squares, where world-class art awaits you completely free of charge.
-Piazza della Signoria serves as an open-air sculpture gallery, showcasing incredible Renaissance masterpieces right under the sky.
+Make your way to one of Florence’s most magnificent squares where you will find world-class art for free!
+Piazza della Signoria is an open-air sculpture gallery, filled with incredible Renaissance masterpieces.

-The square also features other stunning sculptures including Cellini’s Perseus with the Head of Medusa and Bandinelli’s imposing Hercules and Cacus.
+Some stunning sculptures you will see include Cellini’s Perseus with the Head of Medusa and Bandinelli’s imposing Hercules and Cacus.

 Statues on display in the Piazza Dell Signoria in Florence, Italy